jin09/blog/_posts/2017-10-17-check-for-missing-keys-in-python-dict.md

 ## Verdict

-So we looked at 3 broad approaches to handle missing keys in a dictionary, namely:
+So we looked at 4 broad approaches to handle missing keys in a dictionary, namely:
 * key in dict
 * try/ except [KeyError]
 * dict.get()
+* idiomatic missing object

 ### Which one to use?